 The Lisbon Treaty has assigned a stronger role to the EU Commission as regards external representation in matters of shared EU/national competence like transport.
 As set out in the White Paper on transport of 28 March 2011, the EU will reinforce its international transport cooperation on railway policy.
 The EU seeks to extend external market rules to its neighbours.
-To this end, it acceded to the Organization for International Transport by Rail OTIF as of 1 July 2011.
+To this end, it acceded to the Organisation for International Transport by Rail (OTIF) on 1 July 2011.

 Administratíve arrangements between the Intergovernmental Organisation for International Carriage by Rail (OTIF), the Directorate General for Mobility and Transport of the European Commission (DG MOVE), and the European Railway Agency (ERA) [520 KB]